GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/index.md

 For more information, refer to [debugger](/gdevelop5/interface/debugger).

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the variables on this reference page](/gdevelop5/all-features/variables/reference/)
+All actions, conditions and expressions are listed in [the variables reference page](/gdevelop5/all-features/variables/reference/).